An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: The work of Johnson

 Then, the $SU(2)$-Casson invariant is formulated as

-\end{thm} This theorem might be a folklore; however, since the note \cite{John} is unpublished, we now give a proof of this theorem: \begin{proof} The proof is almost same as the proof of Theorem \ref{thm44}.
-We suppose that the reader read \S \ref{lll2}.
+\end{thm} This theorem might be a folklore; however, since the note \cite{John} is unpublished, we now give a proof of this theorem: \begin{proof} The proof is almost the same as the proof of Theorem \ref{thm44}, so we will suppose that the reader has read \S \ref{lll2}.
 Let $G$ be $SU(2)$, and $\mathfrak{g} $ be $\mathfrak{su}(2)$.